 Instant Pot® IP-DUO60 PLUS Programmable Electric Pressure Cooker, 6 Qt

-This is the latest upgrade of the most popular model IP-DUO 60 and it is already the best seller on Amazon.
+This is an upgrade from the model IP-DUO 60 and (Amazon Affiliate Link)it is the best seller on Amazon.
 It has 9-in-1 functions with pre-programmed features for Soup/Broth, Meat/Stew, Cake, Egg, Sauté, Rice, Multigrain, Porridge, Yogurt, Steam, Slow Cook, Sterilizer, and Warm.
-The LCD screen is bigger with icons that indicate what setting it’s on.
-This is MY favorite model.
+The LCD screen is bigger with icons that indicate what setting it's on.

 The IP Smart (Amazon Affiliate Link) is the state of the art, 6-quart Bluetooth enabled model that can be synced using the Instant Pot® Smart Cooker app on your iPhone for programming all your favorite recipes and for monitoring cooking from afar.
 You can also cook using the Sous Vide method since you can control the temperature.
 People who have it love the advanced functions and the ability to control different settings they can store in their app.

 The prices are a bit ... pricey...unless they are on sale.

 Here is the thing.
 You can find cheap crock pots for about $30 on Amazon or at Costco but it only has one function.
 Slow cooking.
 And it takes too long to cook!
 Why cook slow when you can speed up the cooking process with equally if not better result?
 You can also find electric or stove top pressure cookers for as little as $50.
 However, none of them come with safe, durable stainless steel inner pot and the ”smart”, easy to use pre-programmed functionalities as IP.
 And honestly, can you put a price tag on an easy, and healthy way to serve nutritious food fast to your family?
-I don’t think so and so does Instant Pot® because the company regularly puts their appliances on great sales throughout the year on Amazon.
-Their newest model IP-DUO PLUS 60 (Amazon Affiliate Link) is the hottest pot since its introduction so stock up for Mother’s Day, birthdays and holidays.
-I’ve bought a few myself as gifts when they have these sales since they make great gifts!
+I don't think so and so does Instant Pot® because the company regularly puts their appliances on great sales throughout the year on Amazon.
+I always buy a few to give as gifts and they're always a hit.